How to get an Agent to handle complex, multi-step queries

 • Confirm you’re happy with how it responds across channels and customer types.

 The important thing here is to test for real-world conditions.
-Conversations rarely follow the “happy path,” so you shouldn’t test for the ideal state if you want to get a true read on how the AI Agent will act in a live environment.
+Conversations rarely follow the “happy path,” so you shouldn’t only test for the ideal state if you want to get a true read on how the Agent will act in a live environment.

 Real-world processes, like refunds, quickly expand into combinations of customer states, policy thresholds, and edge conditions, creating dozens of possible paths through a single flow.
 You need a way to test these things at scale.